-Testing Strategies for Mobile App Development: How to Make the Right Choice?
+Testing Strategies for Mobile App Development: Make the Right Choice

 Testing strategy, in general, is the series of testing approaches that should be done systematically to ensure the final product is of the greatest quality feasible.
-As the business and the requirements of apps evolve over time, the strategy should also frequently be reviewed and updated.
+As the enterprise and the requirements of apps evolve over time, the strategy should also frequently be reviewed and updated.
 This means in different stages of the mobile app’s development and maintenance, various kinds of tests are performed based on distinct requirements.
-If you choose a testing strategy that isn’t appropriate for your project at a time, you waste time and resources for nothing.
+If you choose an enterprise software testing strategy that isn’t appropriate for your project at a time, you waste time and resources for nothing.

 Therefore, to avoid wasting time and money, this article will emphasize some typical strategies for mobile app development and how you can make the right choice.